NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

 - [Not Enough NPCs - A 5e NPC Generator](https://foundryvtt.com/packages/npcgen/) - Adds a nifty NPC generator on the fly via a button at the bottom of the
   Actor tab.

-  NOTE: I usually keep this disabled until I need to create NPCs, as I usually make batches of them before the game to iron out any kinks.
+  NOTE: I usually keep this disabled until I need to create NPCs, as I usually make batches of them before the game so I can tweak their personalities and iron out any kinks.
     - Core Settings
         - Save NPCs as characters --> Enabled
     - Custom Generator Entries